Frank Scanlan (footballer): Melbourne

 Scanlan made his Melbourne debut shortly after his 16th birthday, making him one of Melbourne's youngest ever senior players.
 He served in the Royal Australian Navy in World War II, missing the 1945 and 1946 seasons as a result.

 Footscray

 In 1949, Scanlan moved to Footscray along with his brother Bill Scanlan.

 Port Fairy

 After a year with Footscray, Scanlan was appointed as playing coach of Port Fairy where he both coached and played for two seasons.

 Sandringham (VFA)

 In 1952 Scanlan commenced pre-season training with Footscray but after failing to make the senior list he moved to Sandringham where he played for the 1952 VFA season.

 Tocumwal

 In 1953, Scanlan was appointed playing coach of Tocumwal in the Riverina district of New South Wales.
-He won the Murray Football League best and fairest award that year but Tocumwal narrowly lost the Grand Final to Numurkah.
+He won the 1953 Murray Football League best and fairest award, the O'Dwyer Medal that year but Tocumwal narrowly lost the Grand Final to Numurkah.

+In February 1954, Scanlan accepted the captain-coach role at Cobram in the Murray Football League.